MoneyGram

-MoneyGram International, Inc. is an American cross-border P2P payments and money transfer company based in the United States with headquarters in Dallas, Texas.
-It has an operations center in St. Louis Park, Minnesota and regional and local offices around the world.
+MoneyGram International, Inc. is an American interstate and international peer-to-peer payments and money transfer company headquartered in Dallas, Texas.
+It has an operations center in St. Louis Park, Minnesota, and regional and local offices around the world.

+On June 1, 2023, Madison Dearborn Partners completed the acquisition of MoneyGram.

+Overview

 MoneyGram businesses are divided into two categories: Global Funds Transfers and Financial Paper Products.
 The company provides its services to individuals and businesses through a network of agents and financial institutions.

-In 2014, MoneyGram was the second largest provider of money transfers in the world.
-The company operates in more than 200 countries and territories with a global network of about 347,000 agent offices.
+In 2014, it was the second largest provider of money transfers in the world.
+MoneyGram operates in more than 200 countries and territories with a global network of about 400,000 agent offices.

 History

-MoneyGram International formed as a result of two businesses merging, Minneapolis-based Travelers Express and Denver-based Integrated Payment Systems Inc. MoneyGram was first established as a subsidiary of Integrated Payment Systems and afterwards became an independent company before it was acquired by Travelers in 1998.
-In 2004, Travelers Express became what is known today as MoneyGram International.
+MoneyGram International was formed when two businesses merged: Minneapolis-based Travelers Express and Denver-based Integrated Payment Systems Inc.

+MoneyGram was established as a subsidiary of Integrated Payment Systems, later became an independent company, and was acquired by Travelers in 1998.
+In 2004, Travelers Express became what is today called MoneyGram International.

 Travelers Express (1940–1997)

 The Minneapolis-based Travelers Express Co.
 Inc. was founded in 1940.
-In 1965, Travelers Express was acquired by The Greyhound Corporation (now known as Viad Corp) and became the nation's largest provider of money orders before initiating a company reorganization plan in 1993.
+In 1965, Travelers Express was acquired by The Greyhound Corporation (later known as Viad Corp) and became the nation's largest provider of money orders before initiating a company reorganization plan in 1993.